vinaysteja2/Travel-Bank_Config_Management_v_3/README.md

 🏦 TRAVEL-BANK_Docker_v.2.0
 This project, TRAVEL-BANK_Docker_v.2.0, is a continuation of TRAVEL-BANK_Microservices_v.1.0, with Docker support added.
 In this version, Dockerfiles have been included for each microservice, enabling containerization and smoother deployment.

 You can now build and run each service using Docker:

-# 🔧 Build Docker Image
+🔧 Build Docker Image
+bash
+Copy
+Edit
 docker build . -t vinaysteja0231/accounts:v.2.0

-# ▶️ Run Container (Foreground)
+▶️ Run Container (Foreground)
+bash
+Copy
+Edit
 docker run -p 8080:8080 vinaysteja0231/accounts:v.2.0

-# ▶️ Run Container (Detached Mode)
+▶️ Run Container (Detached Mode) bash
+Copy
+Edit
 docker run -d -p 8080:8080 vinaysteja0231/accounts:v.2.0
 Once the containers are up and running, you can access the services via Postman and browser as you would in a local setup.

+🏦 TRAVEL BANK - Microservices Platform
 TRAVEL BANK is a Spring Boot-based microservices application designed to simulate a simplified banking platform.
 It consists of three core microservices that handle Accounts, Cards, and Loans functionalities.
 Each service is built with Spring Boot, Spring Data JPA, H2 database, and includes validations and exception handling for robust and secure development.

 🧩 Microservices Overview
 1️⃣ Accounts Service